 What does successful communication between home and school look like?

 There are multiple levels to that.
-First, we send out email every Monday with information on what’s coming up for the rest of the week.
+First, we send out an email every Monday with information on what’s coming up for the rest of the week.
 We also send our separate email blasts for any special events.
 Secondly, the emails might link to our blog posts, which are archived so you can read about former or current Stoneybrooke students.
 Parent communication is just constant.

 We manage a Twitter account and post every couple of days – something like a picture of a class or a field trip.
-We went to a field trip just the other day and on the way home on the bus, we tweeted out that parents could come pick their kids up in about 20 minutes.
-We keep parents informed by broadcasting on Twitter and Facebook so that parents are in the loop.
+We went to a field trip just the other day and on the way home on the bus, we tweeted out that parents could

 That’s an interesting way to use Twitter – mass communication as opposed to marketing.